-A byproduct of the Bayer method, Red Mud is produced in the process of refining bauxite into alumina.
+A byproduct of the Bayer method Red Mud is produced in the process of refining bauxite into alumina.
 Specifically, "Red mud or bauxite residue is the denomination of the residual material obtained from the dissolution of the hydrated alumina minerals of bauxite in the caustic Bayer liquor."1

-This method for producing Aluminum Oxide was originally invented by Louis Le Chatelier in 1855, where it was later improved and then perfected by Karl Josef Bayer2 in 1892.
-This process was originally developed to "satisfy the needs of the textile industry since aluminum hydroxide was used as a mordant in dyeing cotton"3, and has been utilized in aluminum production ever since.
-Below is a diagram of this process illustrating the steps involved.
+This method for producing Aluminum Oxide was originally invented by Louis Le Chatelier in 1855 where it was later improved and then perfected by Karl Josef Bayer2 in 1892.
+This process was originally developed to "satisfy the needs of the textile industry since aluminum hydroxide was used as a mordant in dyeing cotton" where it then continued on to be the only unchanged process to be used for this process for the next 120 years.
+Below is a picture of this kind of process and the steps that it goes through.

 1 (Huan and Bánvölgyi n.d.)
 2 (Habashi 2003)